johannesippen/johannesippen.com/_drafts/frank-rausch.md

     line-height: 120%;
     font-style: italic;
   }
+  @media(min-width: 720px) {
+    .frank-image {
+      width: 400px;
+    }
+    .frank-image img{
+      width: 100%;
+      max-width: 400px;
+      min-width: 400px;
+      float: left;
+      margin-right: 30px;
+      margin-bottom: 15px;
+    }
+    .frank-image + p {
+      padding-top: 50px;
+    }
+    .frank-image + p span {
+      font-size: 200%;
+      font-style: italic;
+      line-height: 120%;
+    }
+  }
 </style>

 # «Details Make the Experience» – Interview with Frank Rausch

-- Saw Frank at Beyond Tellerrand & Tech Open Air
-- Most Detail-focussed designer I know
-- supernerdy weather app
-- interesting view on things
-- atypical process
-- believes in authorship rather than teams
-- new wikipedia reader
-- took over a year
-- Why do you do that?
-- I asked him
+{% image /img/blog/Frank-Rausch-2016--Photo-by-Norman-Posselt.jpg frank-image %}

+<span>Of all the designers I've encountered throughout my career,</span> Frank is probably the most detail-focussed.
+He designs and codes apps, teaches in design schools all over Europe and complains about people using [x instead of &times;](https://twitter.com/frankrausch/status/900098817688829953) for a close button icon.
+His actual title is “User Interface Typographer” – a perfect description of what he does.

+I first encountered Frank’s work when I leanred about [Partly Cloudy](http://partlycloudy-app.com/), a super-nerdy weather app.
+The last two years, Frank was working on "V for Wiki" – probably the coolest Wikipedia Reader out there.
+The app not only has a 5 star rating on the App Store, it also won 2 big design awards and was in the selection of "Best Apps 2016".
+How does one get there?

+To find out, I needed to speak to Frank.
+I met him in a café on a busy street in West Berlin, just down the road from David Bowie’s old Berlin apartment.
+We spoke about details, typographic obsessions and why he doesn’t get inspired by Dribbble.

-**Question: Frank, you made an app called "V for Wiki".
-Can you tell us a bit about how you made, why made it and what the special thing about it?**
+**Question: Frank, you made an app called "[V for Wiki](http://v-for-wiki.com/)".
+Can you tell me a bit about how you made, why made it and what the special thing about it?**

 Frank: A couple of years ago, I thought that the ways of reading Wikipedia don’t really do justice to the great content.
 There was the website, which was kind of dull and hasn’t changed since 2004, there are a couple of first and third party app, which also don’t put the stress on typography.
 With my agency, we made a Wikipedia Reader app, which was fairly successful, but only as a sideproject.